iann0036/aws-account-controller/README.md

 * {accountname} - The name of the account
 * {accountemail} - The root email address of the account

-### Account Deletion
+### Account Deletion (Manual Method)

-In order to elect to delete an account, simply tag an account within the Organizations console with the following (case not sensitive):
+In order to elect to delete an account without the use of the SSO account manager, simply tag an account within the Organizations console with the following (case not sensitive):

 *Tag Key:* **Delete**